So let's give that totem another spin...

 - My initial criticism that the film was too dense to have a strong emotional impact holds up, but maybe matters less than I first thought.
 I still didn't feel for Cobb and his doomed wife, but Cotillard is terrific in a shapeless part and her scenes are an effective piece of the big picture.
 It's minor point, but still one of the reasons I'm not aboard the bandwagon declaring this an unqualified masterpiece (A big bandwagon.
 It currently sits at #14 on the IMDB Top 250.)

 - I can pinpoint exactly when the film becomes so convoluted that my interest starts to fade: The snow-covered mountain dream level.
 Everything still makes sense on paper but here the film starts to strain, losing the riveting quality it had up until then.
 This deep into the film we don't need to pause for shoot-outs on snowmobiles.
-A rewrite that skipped right from the hotel level to limbo would have worked wonders, I think.
+A rewrite that skipped right from the hotel level to limbo would work wonders, I think.

 - While on the subject of that hotel level WOW.
 I remember Joseph Gordon Levitt's zero gravity fight scenes being amazing but I don't remember it being that amazing.
 They are some of the best action sequences I've ever seen in a movie, bar none.
 The year before Inception, Avatar grabbed the world's attention with its Look at me!
 Look at me! special effects but I'll take the seamless effects of Inception any day.
 Nolan is one of the few directors who avoids the queasy CGI phoniness that plagues present day effects.